yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ```

 With template literals, you can now create that same output like this instead:

 ```js
 const person = { name: 'Tyler', age: 28 };
 console.log(`Hi, my name is ${person.name} and I am ${person.age} years old!`);
 // 'Hi, my name is Tyler and I am 28 years old!'
 ```

-Note that you use back ticks, not quotes, to indicate that you are using a template literal and that you can insert expressions inside the `${}` placeholders.
+Note that you use backticks, not quotes, to indicate that you are using a template literal and that you can insert expressions inside the `${}` placeholders.

 A second helpful use case is in creating multi-line strings.
 Before ES2015, you could create a multi-line string like this: